 Many, but not all, Overground stations are wheelchair accessible.
 Guildford is one of the stations that’s (mostly) accessible.
-A rather steep, underground ramp leads to all platforms at the Guildford Train Station.
+A steep underground ramp leads to all platforms at the Guildford Train Station.

-Two accessible restrooms, with no key required, are located at The Friary.
-The first is on Level 1 near Zara Home.
-The other is at Costa Coffee on Level 2, provided that you buy something from there.
+Two accessible restrooms with no key required are located at The Friary.
+The first restroom is on Level 1 near Zara Home.
+The other is at Costa Coffee on Level 2, provided you buy something from there.

 The Guildford Train Station and other public restrooms throughout Guildford have accessible restrooms by means of the Radar Key system.
 For a small fee and with proof of a disability ID, you can pick up a Radar Key from the Guildford Tourist Centre.